Olympus TG-5 Comparison Review

 The Olympus Tough TG-5 is a fixed lens compact camera that was announced in May 2017 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 12 megapixel.

-The Olympus TG-5 has a Camera Elo of 1638.
-This rating puts the TG-5 below average of all travel zoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the TG-5 also falls below average.
+Is the Olympus TG-5 a good camera?
+The TG-5 has a Camera Elo of 2083.
+This rating puts the TG-5 among the top 50 percent of all travel zoom compact cameras.
+In terms of its sensor size category (small sensor cameras), the TG-5 ranks among the top 30 percent.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Fixed lens compact camera|